JH-Byun/jh-byun.github.io/study/_posts/2021-01-10-functions-used-in-control-theory.md

 ---
 layout: single
-title: "Definition of functions used in the control theory"
+title: "[Control Theory] Definition of functions used in the control theory"
 use_math: true
 ---